The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Results

 for the vacuum \textsc{pgun} jets in Fig.~\ref{fig:pgun_ktg_vacuum}.
 Gluons are produced with greater virtuality than quarks, and thus, gluon jets exhibit a broader distribution with slightly larger values of $k_{T,g}$ than quark jets.
 Furthermore, no significant $p^{\mathrm{jet}}_{T}$ cut dependence can be seen in the vacuum case with fixed $E_{\mathrm{init}} = 140$~GeV for the jet cone size $R=0.4$.

 The medium modifications in the $k_{T,g}$ distribution for the \textsc{pgun} jets are shown in Fig.~\ref{fig:pgun_ktg_in_medium}.
 In the results for both quark and gluon jets, suppression at large $k_{T,g}$ values is seen.
 As seen in Eq.~\eqref{eq:ktg}, $k_{T,g}$ increases with increasing $r_{g}$.
 Thus, one might naively think that this suppression is attributed to the same selection bias effect as in the $r_{g}$ distribution: larger energy loss in jets with larger $k_{T,g}$.
-However, this is not only the cause, as evidenced by the persistence of the suppression at large-$k_{T,g}$ even when the $p^{\mathrm{jet}}_{T}$ cut is lowered to reduce the effect of hard splitting angle ($r_{g}$) dependence on energy loss.
-This suppression at large $k_{T,g}$ is actually brought also by the loss of $p_{T,2}$: large-angle soft radiations in the later stage can be trimmed by either the jet cone or the Soft Drop grooming.
+However, this is not only the cause, as evinced by the persistence of the suppression at large $k_{T,g}$ even when the $p^{\mathrm{jet}}_{T}$ cut is lowered to reduce the effect of hard splitting angle ($r_{g}$) dependence on energy loss.
+This suppression at large $k_{T,g}$ is actually brought also by the loss of $p_{T,2}$: large-angle soft radiations in the later stage can be trimmed by either the jet cone or the soft-drop grooming.

 The $p_{T,2}$ loss effect becomes apparent when focusing on the gluon jet with the smallest presented $p^{\mathrm{jet}}_{T}$ cut ($p^{\mathrm{jet}}_{T}/E_{\mathrm{init}} > 0.2$), taking into account the results of the $r_{g}$ modification shown in Fig.~\ref{fig:pgun_rg_in_medium}.
-In this instance, whether due to energy loss effects or broadening, there is almost no modification observed in the $r_{g}$ distribution of gluon jets.
+In this instance, whether due to energy-loss effects or broadening, there is almost no modification observed in the $r_{g}$ distribution of gluon jets.
 Thus, from Eq.~\eqref{eq:ktg}, the modification in the $k_{T,g}$ must be attributed to the change in $p_{T,2}$, in particular, for the case with the small $p^{\mathrm{jet}}_{T}$ cut.

-In the small to mid $k_{T,g}$ ($\lessapprox 2$ GeV) region, similar to what was observed in the modification of the $r_{g}$ distribution, a bump structure due to broadening is observed for quark jets.
-For the gluon jet case, the modification pattern is dominated by the effect of $p_{T,2}$ loss, with the $r_{g}$-dependence of jet energy loss also exerting a slight influence in cases of large $p^{\mathrm{jet}}_{T}$ cuts.
+In the small to mid $k_{T,g}$ ($\lessapprox 2$ GeV) region, similar to what was observed in the modification of the $r_{g}$ distribution, a bump structure indicating broader hard branchings is observed for quark jets.
+For the gluon jet case, the modification pattern is dominated by the effect of $p_{T,2}$ loss, with the $r_{g}$ dependence of jet energy loss also exerting a slight influence in cases of large $p^{\mathrm{jet}}_{T}$ cuts.